 Those moving to Bermuda will find that they're never further than a mile from the ocean.
 The sea is characterised by a turquoise clarity, washing across pink sand.
 Bermuda makes for an idyllic tourist and expat destination.

 Living in Bermuda as an expat

 Hamilton, the capital, has an attractive combination of local shops and international businesses.
-The country's economy is dependent on the financial services industry which means that of the 65,000+ population about 20,000 are expats holding work permits.
+The country's economy is dependent on the financial services industry, which means that of the population of over 64,000, about 20 percent are expats holding work permits.

 As a British Overseas Territory, the official language of Bermuda is English.
-However, it has its own parliament, separate laws and a US-style health service covered by employer's health insurance.
-The culture of Bermuda is a blend of British, Caribbean and American influences.
-Manners are highly rated and the population is generally friendly and welcoming.
-Crime rates are low, though when there is violence it's widely reported.
+That said, it has its own parliament, separate laws and a US-style health service covered by employer's health insurance.
+The culture of Bermuda is a blend of British, Caribbean and American influences, and the population is generally friendly and welcoming.
+Crime rates are low, though when there is violence, it's widely reported.

 Charities and volunteering are popular on the island, and there are numerous opportunities for trailing spouses.
 The island has churches of many denominations but caters less extensively for non-Christian religions.

 The cost of living in Bermuda is high and exceeds that of the US and the UK.
 Aside from small-scale farming of fruit, vegetables and corn, most foodstuffs are imported, and the duties are passed on to the consumer.
 To balance this, pay scales are higher, and there are favourable tax regulations.

 When negotiating a remuneration package, expats should bear in mind that household expenses in Bermuda may be far higher than in their home country.

 The standard of education in Bermuda is largely exceptional, with free education provision for students up to 19 years.
 Education is compulsory from primary school to senior school, and the island country boasts 18 primary schools, five middle schools and two senior schools.